Has the TOWIE star had a hair transplant?

 At Crown Clinic, we treat lots of famous patients who prefer not to publicise their hair treatment.

-The summer is particularly busy time of the year for our surgeon Asim Shahmalak, who treats a lot of Premiership footballers for whom image is everything.
+The summer is a particularly busy time of the year for our surgeon Asim Shahmalak, who treats a lot of Premiership footballers for whom image is everything.

 The right look can earn a star footballer millions in 'image rights.'
 Does anyone seriously think that Wayne Rooney would be as rich as he is now - or as attractive to sponsors - if he had not had at least two follicular unit extraction hair transplants?